 Here, $\Eps$ and $\delta$ are positive constants that can be chosen as needed.
-More precise properties for (\ref{def:M}) are summarized in Section~\ref{Sec:M-operator}.
+Precise properties for (\ref{def:M}) are summarized in Section~\ref{Sec:M-operator}.
 However, let us analyze the main characteristics.
 The commutator of $\CalM$ with $v \cdot \nabla_x$ generates a backward diffusion in $v$, whose strength is proportional to the parameter $\delta$:

 This commutator term will be controlled by the diffusion on the right-hand side of~\eqref{eq:toy-original-1} or by viscosity term of~\eqref{FPL-1}.
 In the case of (\ref{eq:toy-original-1}) the loss of weights (for $\beta <0$) can be overcome by building a negative velocity weight in $\CalM$: in Section~\ref{Sec:toy} we introduce a dyadic decomposition in $M$ to localize the velocity in each ring where $|v| \in [2^n, 2^{n+2}]$ for each $n \in \N$.
-Unfortunately, the dyadic decomposition approach is not yet applicable to anisotropic diffusion; therefore, in the proof of the uniqueness of solution to (\ref{FPL-1}) we use the added viscosity $ \nu \Delta_v$ to control (\ref{intro:commut}).
+Unfortunately, the dyadic decomposition approach is not yet applicable to the anisotropic diffusion in the original Landau-Coulomb equation; therefore, in the proof of the uniqueness of the solution to (\ref{FPL-1}) we use the added viscosity $ \nu \Delta_v$ to control (\ref{intro:commut}).

 This work makes two main contributions.
+First, it addresses the longstanding question regarding the largest function spaces in which uniqueness holds for the original non-cutoff Boltzmann or Landau equations.
+Given the two examples of nonlinear inhomogeneous equations presented in this work, it is reasonable to believe that the uniqueness of bounded solutions may indeed hold for the Boltzmann and Landau equations.

-First, we introduce a novel approach to studying uniqueness properties of inhomogeneous kinetic equations through the use of pseudo-differential operators acting on negative Sobolev spaces.
-Second, we present two examples of nonlinear inhomogeneous equations for which the uniqueness of weak solutions can be established.
-In particular, while these two models possess certain structural advantages compared to the classical Landau or Boltzmann equations, current strategies based on energy methods or Schauder estimates do not seem to establish uniqueness within the same regularity classes considered in this paper.
+Second, we introduce a novel approach for studying uniqueness properties of inhomogeneous kinetic equations by employing pseudo-differential operators acting on negative Sobolev spaces in the $(x, v)$ variables.
+The $\CalM$-operator carefully takes into account the specific structure of the transport operator and is designed to work well with negative Sobolev spaces.
+Although the two models considered here have structural advantages compared to the original Landau or Boltzmann equations, existing strategies from previous works, based on direct energy methods or Schauder estimates, do not seem sufficient to establish uniqueness within the same regularity classes considered here in the Main Theorem.